PlutoLang/plutolang.github.io/docs/Runtime Environment/Table.md

 ---
 ### `table.reduce`
-For every value stored in the table, computes `accumulator = f(value, accumulator)`, returning the accumulator at the end.
+For every value stored in the table, computes `accumulator = f(accumulator, value)`, returning the accumulator at the end.
 #### Parameters
 1. The table.
 2. The callback responsible for producing the updated accumulator.